rebelinux/Veeam.Diagrammer/README.md

 </p>

 > [!WARNING]
 > I was recently contacted regarding the status of this project.
 Maintaining this report and the associated tools requires significant time and resources.
-If you would like to help keep this project active, please consider supporting its development by donating through Ko-fi.
+At this time, I am unable to dedicate the necessary effort to continue its development and support.
+Therefore, I have made the decision to discontinue further updates and enhancements to this project.
+I want to express my sincere gratitude to everyone who has contributed to and supported this project over the years.
+Your enthusiasm and collaboration have been invaluable.
+While this chapter is closing, I remain hopeful that others in the community may choose to pick up where I left off and continue to build upon the foundation that has been laid.
+Thank you once again for your understanding and support.

 # Veeam VBR Diagrammer